MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ### Submitting your app to the Microsoft Store

 To distribute your app through the Microsoft Store, you must create an app package file and [submit the package](https://docs.microsoft.com/windows/uwp/publish/upload-app-packages) to [Partner Center](https://partner.microsoft.com/dashboard).
+In creating your package file, you can include symbol files to upload to Partner Center.
+This will allow App Center to display symbolicated stack traces in legacy UI view.

 Follow the [Windows packaging documentation](https://docs.microsoft.com/windows/uwp/packaging/index) to package your app.